 Van Zandt’s first solo album in close to two decades, SOULFIRE drew rapturous applause from fans and critics alike upon its 2017 release, with Rolling Stone declaring, “Rock’s ultimate sideman reclaims the Jersey Shore sound he helped invent.”
 “Cynicism, irony and cultivated hip detachment have taken their toll on rock ‘n’ roll,” raved USA Today.
 “With SOULFIRE, Van Zandt aims to blow all that out and lead listeners back to its more passionate essence.”
 “It’s hard to imagine a more joyous and revelatory contemporary blue-eyed soul recording,” enthused American Songwriter.
 “The appropriately titled SOULFIRE is a tough, tight and clearly inspired project as well as a most welcome return from the musical shadows for Steven Van Zandt.”
 SOULFIRE “hearkens back to Van Zandt’s classic first solo album of gritty, greasy, horn-accented ‘60s-style rock and soul,” noted Billboard, while Paste proclaimed, “Rockier than Motown or the Sound of Philadelphia, this a joyous invitation to live and love.”

 For more, please visit:

 # # #

-Tickets for LITTLE STEVEN & THE DISCIPLES OF SOUL live in Dublin go on sale Wednesday 17 April at 10am from:-
+Tickets for LITTLE STEVEN & THE DISCIPLES OF SOUL live in Dublin on sale now from:-

 All usual Ticketmaster outlets Nationwide